Chapter 23

 “You make it sound as if the timeline’s alive,” said Yvette.
 “Conscious.”

 “Not at all,” responded Wilbur.
 “But it is subject to physical laws and their underlying principles of symmetry.
-If anything is pushed out of balance, it behaves in ways that ultimately restore it to balance – when possible.”
+If anything is pushed out of balance, those laws will ultimately force the timeline back into balance—if that is possible.”

 “By a change of shirt!”
 I cried.
 “A new moustache?!
-That’s how the timeline restores balance?”
+That’s how the timeline is restored to balance?
+What’s next?
+A top ten single by a yodeller?”

 “The changes we have seen,” said Wilbur, “may only be trivial consequences of more significant changes.
-And many events could alter without us necessarily knowing about them.
-For example, the Net would tell us if Jibilee is still called Jibilee, but we would not know if it changed names without seeking out that information.”
+And many events could have altered without us necessarily knowing about them.
+For example, Jibilee may no longer have that name, but we would not know, not without seeking out that information.”

-“You’re right,” said Wilbur.
-“However, the fact is that each of us has seen the effects of the temporal disturbances, though only when you’re with us.
+“I can only speculate,” said Wilbur.
+“But the fact is that each of us has seen the effects of the temporal disturbances only when you’re with us.
 Which suggests your presence here, the likely cause of the temporal flux, acts something like a protective bubble.”

 “Protective!?”
 I said.
 “We aren’t protected from the disturbances.
 Yvette’s shirt and Ernest’s upper lip weren’t protected.”

 “Perhaps protective is the wrong word.
-But you and those in your vicinity are at least able to recognise when events alter.
-Others are not, as your call to Dianne indicated – to her, the adjusted timeline is the one that’s always been.
+But you, and it appears anyone in your vicinity, are at least able to recognise when events alter.
+Others are not, as your call to Dianne indicated—to her, the adjusted timeline is the one that’s always been.
 Not that your field of influence would appear to extend very far.
 When you were alone on the doorstep and saw clouds disappear, each of us just a few steps inside the house weren’t aware of the change, and remembered the day as being without clouds.”

 “Could the timeline have a fashion sense?”
 I asked.